 Does QVS pay for travel to and from the program?

-We ask that all Fellows (regardless of city or country of origin) make arrangements for and pay for travel to our national orientation in Philadelphia in September.
-Following orientation, QVS pays for the flight/travel (including two checked bags) from Philadelphia back to the assigned QVS city.
+We ask that all Fellows (regardless of city or country of origin) make arrangements for and pay for travel to our national orientation in Philadelphia in September Following orientation, however, we know that the cost of transportation to orientation may be a barrier for many.
+Our organization is continuously growing in our class-consciousness and is therefore offering to reimburse Fellows’ travel costs to National Orientation.
+QVS pays for the flight/travel (including two checked bags) from Philadelphia back to the assigned QVS city.
 At the end of the year, Fellows who complete the program receive an exit stipend to use at their discretion (travel back to their home city, apartment deposits, etc.), but we do not pay for travel after the program ends in July.

 Are there any vacations or breaks during the QVS year?